-We provide support groups for both teens and adults in West Hollywood, Los Angeles.
-We treat eating disorders, low self-esteem, and body image issues with our holistic and therapeutic Mind, Body, and Spirit approach.
+We provide support groups for both teens and adults in Los Angeles and beyond.
+We treat eating disorders, low self-esteem, and body image issues with our affordable, accessible, and intensive online support groups.

 A welcoming, fun and fresh group therapy session to connect with others who understand what you’re going through.
 Find a real community of friends you vibe with!

 We specialize in treating anorexia, bulimia, binge eating, orthorexia, disordered eating, low self-esteem, and poor body image.